 - At a buffet, take a small plate of the food you like best, then move away from the table.

 - Eat slowly.
 It takes at least 20 minutes for your brain to realize you're full.

 - Choose the favorite foods you can't get any other time of year, and savor a small serving

 - Get your sleep.
 Going without it can make it harder to control blood sugar, and sleepiness ramps up our hunger for fatty, sugary food.

 You could probably guess that the word holiday comes from holy day.
 But holy itself comes from the Old English word hl, which meant to be whole or complete.

 The word today is typically associated with a higher power, but holiness can also be thought of as being complete.
 That means paying attention to the links among your body, mind and spirit.
 If the holidays are about togetherness and love, then we should take their opportunity to be whole.

-At Florida Hospital, whole-person health is at the core of our care philosophy.
+At AdventHealth, whole-person health is at the core of our care philosophy.
 Visit CREATIONHealth.com to learn more about the eight principles that define the way we care for body, mind and spirit.